 In certain situations, a landlord can be held responsible for the behaviour of the tenant, such as if the tenant is involved in illegal drug trade.
 This means the landlord (or a delegate) should pay attention to what is going on in the house.
 However, the law forbids the landlord to access the house without an announcement.
 The landlord needs to announce the visit in advance, preferably in writing.
 It is advisable for landlords to include the right to access the house in the rental contract as well.

-The landlord or tenant cannot terminate a fixed-term contract before the end of the agreed upon term.
-An indefinite contract on the other hand, can be terminated at any time as long as the landlord or the tenant obtain the right notice period.
+The landlord cannot terminate a fixed-term contract before the end of the agreed upon term.
+This also applies for the tenant unless the contract is less than two years (independent accommodation) or less than five years (shared housing).
+An indefinite contract can be terminated at any time as long as the landlord or the tenant obtain the right notice period.
 However, while the tenant does not need a reason to terminate, the landlord does.
 Dutch law states that there are five reasons for which a landlord can terminate a contract, thus limiting the reasons with which a landlord can end a lease.

 However, since 2016 there is an exception to these strict rules.
-In a fixed-term contract of less than two years, the landlord can terminate the contract without being bound to the reasons stated in the law.
-Under these rules, it is easier for the landlord to terminate a lease but landlords are still obliged to give the tenant notice.
+If a fixed-term contract is less than two years (independent accommodation) or less than five years (shared housing), the landlord can terminate the contract at the end of the fixed term without being bound to the reasons stated in the law.
+Under these rules, it is easier for the landlord to terminate a lease but he/she is still obliged to give the tenant notice.
 Note that these are general rules and individual leases may specify different requirements.

 The tenant has the obligation to leave the house in the same state it was in at the beginning of the rental contract.
 The landlord can withhold compensation for damage or missing items from the rental deposit, except when it’s due to normal wear and tear.
 The landlord must have have proof indicating the condition of the house.
 This proof normally comes in the form of photos taken at the beginning of the lease.